 How to Create a Matte Look in Photoshop – Step by Step

 There are countless ways to create a matte look in Photoshop.
 I will show you the three most straightforward and practical methods.

 Note: for easier comparison, I only applied the adjustments to the bottom half of the photo.

 Using the Curves Adjustment Layer to Create a Matte Look

 Curves are essential functions.
-On the horizontal axis is the first exposure.
-On the vertical axis, you can set how you want to adjust that, assigning a new level to the original levels.
+On the horizontal axis is the first

 1. Once you have imported your photo into Photoshop, add a Curves Adjustment Layer using the adjustments panel.

 2. Grab the point on the bottom left corner, and pull it up.
 By doing this, you raise the darkest parts of the photo.